melt-umn/melt-website/content/silver/concepts/layout.md

 {{< toc >}}

 Most scanner generators (such as Flex) require one to specify a global set of ignored terminals.
-Silver (and Copper) do things differently, since sometimes we want embed one language in another that has different notions of comments/whitespace.
+Silver (and Copper) do things differently, since sometimes we want to embed one language in another that has different notions of comments/whitespace.

 ## Production layout